-AirThings offers quite a few different air quality sensors and each has its perk.
-All of them measure radon levels though, so that will not be a worry for you!
+AirThings offers quite a few different air quality sensors and each has its perk and most of them measure radon levels, but not all.

 Now, if you use your radon detector and find that your home still has a heightened level of radon, despite all of your efforts, then it may be time to consult a professional.
 Odds are that just installing a radon mitigation system and getting a radon detector will be good enough to take care of the issue and to be certain that the air you’re breathing is safe, but there’s always a chance that things can go wrong.

 Whatever you end up doing, I wish you the best of luck with it!
 Radon is no fun, so I hope you are all able to get rid of the stuff!